quentindecock/vim-cucumber-align-pipes/README.md

 vim-cucumber-align-pipes
 ========================

-Align pipes when you are editing Cucumber tables
+What it does: Align pipes when you are editing Cucumber tables

+Makes [that](https://gist.github.com/287147) popular gist a VIM plugin.